niyorn/workshop-cmd-pwa/README.md

 ## Exercise 7

-Use the offline pagge in case of a failed request.
+Return the offline page when fetching a request fails.
 For more info, check [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Cache/match)